Elinvar

 Elinvar is a nickel–iron–chromium alloy notable for having a modulus of elasticity which does not change much with temperature changes.

+Metal

 The name is a contraction of the French élasticité invariable ('invariable elasticity').
 It was invented by Charles Édouard Guillaume, a Swiss physicist who also invented Invar, another alloy of nickel and iron with very low thermal expansion.
 Guillaume won the 1920 Nobel Prize in Physics for these discoveries, which shows how important these alloys were for scientific instruments.

 Elinvar originally consisted of 52% iron, 36% nickel, and 12% chromium.
 It is almost non-magnetic, and corrosion resistant.